Domino-Blockchain/domichain-program-library/README.md

 ## Audits

-Only a subset of programs within the Solana Program Library repo are deployed to the Solana Mainnet Beta.
+Only a subset of programs within the domichain Program Library repo are deployed to the domichain Mainnet Beta.
 Currently, this includes:

 | Program | Last Audit Date | Version |
 | --- | --- | --- |